DPD and the perils of doing chatbots badly

 Well-designed chatbots should be able to answer at least some basic questions – the FAQs, if you will – that come up time and again.
 When they are unable to do it, the default should be to pass the issue to a human to solve.

 This DPD bot failed at that first hurdle.
-It was unable to help, and then it could not help Ashley get in touch with a human.
+It was unable to help, and then it could not connect Ashley to a human agent.
 This is CX 101 stuff: if you are going to have a customer service, they ought to be able to actually serve and help customers.
+When the bot cannot help, the process should continue with human support.

 One retailer we spoke to gave us an example of sensitive conversations that they’d rather a human always answered.
 Specifically when a customer mentioned a death or illness that had affected them.
+In such cases, the customer must accept the transfer to a human agent.
 That is a situation you’d always want the sensitivity of a human to handle.

 There should be limits on the questions a chatbot can answer